7 dance fitness workouts to try

 2. Best for stress relief: Clubbercise

 What is it?
 If you’re a human who listens to music, chances are you’ve done some of these moves before.
 Clubbercise fuses easy-to-follow dance and strengthening steps with the visual elements of an old-school rave – think flashing LED glow sticks, disco lights, and total darkness.
-Benefits include building strength – a one-hour class uses 2500 kilojoules – de-stressing and indulging in a killer soundtrack.
+Benefits include building strength, de-stressing and indulging in a killer soundtrack.

 Where?
 Gyms, fitness studios, and real-life nightclubs.
 Hit up clubbercise.com/australia for local pop-ups.

-You’ll need: Reuseable glow sticks, activewear, ready-to-party vibes, and your best daggy dance moves.
+You’ll need: Reusable glow sticks, activewear, ready-to-party vibes, and your best daggy dance moves.

 3. Best for socialising: Salsa

-Fast beats, Latin-inspired moves, aerobic-based, but oh-so-sexy – learning to salsa is the ultimate confidence booster for rhythm lovers.
-Although partner-based, many dance schools will encourage you to rock up on your own and swap partners throughout the class.
-Beware: there is a lot of step-learning.
-However, science suggests the mental stimulation is great for strengthening long-term memory.
+What is it?
+Fast beats, Latin-inspired moves, and aerobic-based routines make learning to salsa the ultimate confidence booster for rhythm lovers.
+Although partner-based, many dance schools encourage you to come alone and switch partners throughout the class.
+Be prepared for a lot of step-learning, but remember that mental stimulation is excellent for strengthening long-term memory.

 Where?
 Private dance studios and community centres.